 - The title of the article should be succinct.
 It may be followed by an explanatory subtitle.

 - It is advisable to divide the article into subsections, using subtitles (do not number these).
-First-level sub-headings should appear in bold type, lower case letters, and aligned on the left.
-If the text uses second-level subdivisions, they should appear in italics (non bold).
+First-level sub-headings should appear in 14 font bold type, lower-case letters, and aligned on the left.
+If the text uses second-level subdivisions, they should appear in 12 font italics (non-bold).

 - Blank lines between paragraphs should be avoided, except before a sub-heading.